-In a 2018 Molecular Test Assessment, Hayes found insufficient published evidence to support genomic profiling using FoundationOne Heme for hematologic malignancies and sarcomas.
-Further study is required to establish clinical validity and utility for this test [Hayes, FoundationOne Heme (Foundation Medicine Inc.), 2018, updated 2022].
+In a 2023 Molecular Test Assessment, Hayes found insufficient published evidence to support genomic profiling using FoundationOne Heme for hematologic malignancies and sarcomas.
+Further study is required to establish clinical validity and utility for this test [Hayes, FoundationOne Heme (Foundation Medicine Inc.), 2023].

-Guardant360 TissueNextTM (Guardant Health, Inc.)
+Guardant 360 TissueNextTM (Guardant Health, Inc.)

-Guardant360 TissueNext is a CGP panel test performed on tumor tissue that is meant to influence treatment decisions in individuals with advanced cancer.
-A recent Hayes Precision Medicine Research Brief uncovered no published abstracts which assessed the clinical validity or utility of the Guardant360 TissueNext test and concluded that at this time, there is insufficient peer-reviewed published literature to support the use of Guardant360 TissueNext [Hayes, Guardant360 TissueNext (Guardant Health Inc.), 2023].
+Guardant360 TissueNext is a non-FDA-approved CGP test performed on tumor tissue that is meant to influence treatment decisions in individuals with advanced cancer.
+A recent Hayes Precision Medicine Research Brief uncovered no published abstracts which assessed the clinical validity or utility of the Guardant360 TissueNext test and concluded that at this time, there is insufficient peer-reviewed published literature to assess the evidence for the use of Guardant360 TissueNext [Hayes, Guardant360 TissueNext (Guardant Health Inc.), 2023].

-MI Profile[TM] and MI Tumor Seek[TM] (Caris Life Sciences)
+MI ProfileTM and MI Tumor SeekTM (Caris Life Sciences)

-In 2022 (updated 2023), Hayes published a Molecular Test Assessment on the MI Profile (Caris Life Sciences) for the proposed use as a broad molecular profiling tool to detect tumor biomarkers and allocate matched therapy specific to those biomarkers for individuals with solid tumors.
-The MI Profile performs multiplatform solid tumor biomarker analysis by using DNA (NGS-based WES), RNA (NGS-based whole transcriptome sequencing) and proteins from solid tumor tissue samples to report on biomarker variation results, therapeutic agents associated with biomarker results and finally, applicable open clinical trials the individual may be eligible for, to assist oncologists with treatment decisions.
-The review uncovered no peer-reviewed studies meeting the inclusion criteria for evaluation of clinical utility; as such, overall quality of evidence was not rated and at this time and Hayes concluded that there is insufficient data to support clinical utility of the MI Profile for use as a broad molecular profiling tool at this time.
-The Hayes report did not address the use of this test for the primary purpose of testing limited biomarkers that have one or more associated FDA-approved therapies for the specific cancer types, or the analytical or clinical validity of the test [Hayes, MI Profile (Caris Life Sciences) for the Intended Use as a Broad Molecular Profiling Tool, 2022].
+In 2022 (updated 2024), Hayes published a Molecular Test Assessment on the MI Profile (Caris Life Sciences) for proposed use as a broad molecular profiling tool to detect tumor biomarkers and allocate matched therapy specific to those biomarkers for individuals with solid tumors.
+The MI Profile performs multiplatform solid tumor biomarker analysis by using DNA (NGS-based whole exome sequencing), RNA (NGS-based whole transcriptome sequencing) and proteins from solid tumor tissue samples to report on biomarker variation results, therapeutic agents associated with biomarker results, and finally, applicable open clinical trials the individual may be eligible for in order to assist oncologists with treatment decisions.
+The review uncovered no peer-reviewed studies meeting the inclusion criteria for evaluation of clinical utility; as such, overall quality of evidence was not rated and Hayes concluded that there is insufficient data to support clinical utility of the MI Profile for use as a broad molecular profiling tool at this time.
+The Hayes report did not address the use of this test for the primary purpose of testing limited biomarkers that have one or more associated FDA-approved therapies for the specific cancer types, or the analytical or clinical validity of the test [Hayes, MI Profile (Caris Life Sciences) for the Intended Use as a Broad Molecular Profiling Tool, 2022, updated 2024].